 Located four miles east of Mandeville, Louisiana, Fontainebleau State Park is easily accessed from US 190.
+RVers can rest easy about any height obstacles and restrictions along the way.
 The park is only a short drive from New Orleans, across the lake on the Pontchartrain Causeway.
 This record-holding bridge is worth the round-trip toll.
 Be cautious on the bridge if you are in a large vehicle, as the lanes are narrow.

 Before arriving at the park, make sure you stop in Mandeville to stock up on supplies, as there is no store in the park.
 If you are looking for a bite to eat, head north on US 190 to Covington or Abita Springs for delicious seafood and many family restaurants.

 You'll be driving along the highway most of the journey to the park and there will be plenty of space to navigate your rig.
 Once you reach the park, the road narrows down to a single lane road but is still tarred.
 While driving through the park, there are many one-way roads with tight turns which may be difficult for big rigs to maneuver.
 Try to arrive in daylight so that you do not have to navigate these roads in the dark.
 The park has many low-hanging trees that add to its charm but can create clearance issues for bigger vehicles.
 When driving, try to stay in the middle of the road as much as possible to avoid damage to your vehicle from branches.

 Once you've parked your rig, venture out on foot or by bicycle and enjoy exploring the park.
 If you have your bicycle, enjoy riding on the paved roads throughout the park or take the Tammany Rail Trail for three miles into Mandeville.